johnalison/WorkingPhilosophy/MomentoMori.md

 - Can spend money to save time, can spend time to save money.
   - Think more about the time vs money trade-offe.  money is fungable, time you cant get back.

+- Time makes up your life, wasting it is a form of suicide.
+(SCRUM)